 Relying solely on the expense ratio of an exchange traded fund (ETF) to assess its total cost can be limiting.
-That’s why it is crucial for institutional investors to consider additional factors — like securities lending potential — when selecting the right ETF to trade.
+That’s why it is crucial for institutional investors to consider additional factors—like potential income from securities lending—when selecting the right ETF to trade.

 Compared to other investment vehicles tracking the S&P 500® Index, the SPDR® S&P 500® ETF Trust (SPY) delivers a specific cost offset advantage through its unique lending market.